 EIA publishes data on the nuclear fuel cycle in its Domestic Uranium Production Report and its Uranium Marketing Annual Report.
 The NRC publishes background and licensing information on fuel cycle operations.

 FIG. 6.
-The fuel cycle for light water nuclear reactors, June 2017.
+The fuel cycle for light water nuclear reactors.

-Notes: Reprocessing of spent nuclear fuel, including mixed oxide (MOX) fuel, is not practiced in the USA.
+Note: Reprocessing of spent nuclear fuel, including mixed oxide fuel, is not practised in the USA.
 The NRC has no regulatory role in mining uranium; regulations are primarily left to the states and the Bureau of Land Management.

-Drilling: In 2017, total uranium drilling was 420 holes with total footage of 0.2 million feet, which is 64% fewer holes than in 2016.
-Expenditures for uranium drilling were $4 million, an 82% decrease compared with 2016.
+Drilling: In 2017, total uranium drilling was 420 holes with total footage of 60 960 metres, which was 64% fewer holes than in 2016.
+Expenditures for uranium drilling were US $4 million, an 82% decrease compared with 2016.
 (Data for 2018 is not available due to EIA data disclosure requirements.)

-Conversion: The USA has one uranium conversion plant, located in Metropolis, Illinois, and operated by ConverDyn, Inc. The ConverDyn facility has a nameplate production capacity of approximately 15 000 tonnes per year of uranium hexafluoride (UF6).
+Conversion: The USA has one uranium conversion plant, located in Metropolis, Illinois, and operated by ConverDyn.
+The ConverDyn facility has a nameplate conversion capacity of approximately 13 608 tonnes U per year to UF6.

 Enrichment: Uranium enrichment in the USA is accomplished by gas centrifuge, although laser separation technology is under development for possible use to enrich uranium.
 Currently, the only gas centrifuge commercial production plant is the URENCO USA facility licensed as Louisiana Energy Services in Eunice, New Mexico.
 Two other licences were granted by the NRC for the construction of commercial gas centrifuge facilities.
 The status of these licences is available on the NRC web site.

-Fuel fabrication: Three companies fabricate nuclear fuel for light water reactors: Westinghouse Electric Co. in Columbia, South Carolina; Global Nuclear Fuels — Americas, Ltd. in Wilmington, North Carolina; and AREVA NP Inc. in Richland, Washington.
-All three fabricators supply fuel for US BWRs; AREVA NP Inc. and Westinghouse Electric Co. also supply fuel for US PWRs.
+Fuel fabrication: Three companies fabricate nuclear fuel for light water reactors: Westinghouse Electric Company in Columbia, South Carolina; Global Nuclear Fuels — Americas in Wilmington, North Carolina; and AREVA NP in Richland, Washington.
+All three fabricators supply fuel for US BWRs; AREVA NP and Westinghouse Electric Company also supply fuel for US PWRs.

 Spent fuel storage: Most spent nuclear fuel is safely stored in specially designed pools at reactor sites around the country.
 Plant operators may also store spent nuclear fuel in dry cask storage systems when they approach their pool capacity limits at independent spent fuel storage facilities.
 Operators may also store spent nuclear fuel in dry cask storage systems away from the reactor at independent spent fuel storage facilities.

-Reprocessing: Commercial reprocessing of spent nuclear fuel, including mixed oxide (MOX) fuel, is not practiced in the USA, although it has been allowed in the past.
+Reprocessing: Commercial reprocessing of spent nuclear fuel, including mixed oxide fuel, is not practised in the USA, although it has been allowed in the past.